OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/README.md

 Syntax:

-`custom-functions-metadata generate <inputFile> <output>`
+`custom-functions-metadata generate <sourceFile> <metadataFile>`

-`inputFile`: path to custom functions file (.ts or .js).
+`sourceFile`: path to the source file (.ts or .js).
-`output`: filename of the metadata file (i.e functions.json).
+`metadataFile`: path to the metadata file (i.e functions.json).

 Notes:

-* Output file is generated, if no errors found during processing.
+* The metadata file is written if there are no errors.
-* If errors are found, they will be displayed in the console.
+* Otherwise, errors are displayed in the console.